 So there’s the WordPress cookie, and there is a Google Analytics cookie.
 The first one is described above, the second one basically keeps track of which links are clicked and how long various posts and pages are viewed.
 It doesn’t show me as the blog owner anything about your IP address, and your visit can not be traced back to you as an individual, or even to your address.
 If I visit the site myself, for instance, it will only register a visit from Nottingham, UK.
 Nothing further.

-Some people still think this is infringing privacy, but as any Google Analytics account holder can attest, there is nothing to connect a particular visit with a particular individual behind the computer, or even which physical address holds that computer, so suck it up.
-If anyone’s going to track you down and knock on your door, it’ll be the NSA or GCHQ, and they have other (more effective) methods.
+Some people still think this is infringing privacy, but as any Google Analytics account holder can attest, there is nothing to connect a particular visit with a particular individual behind the computer, or even which physical address holds that computer.
+If anyone’s going to track you down and knock on your door, it’ll be the NSA or GCHQ, and they have other (far more effective) methods to track you.

 *What’s a cookie?